ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/43_Process Gas and Liquid Handling, Purification, and Storage Equipment/432321 Between-Bearings Impeller Centrifugal Pumps.md

 tags: ['Process', 'Equipment', 'Gas', 'Liquid', 'Handling', 'Purification', 'Storage', 'Between-Bearings', 'Impeller', 'Centrifugal', 'Pumps']
 ---

-   1. 43 23 21 Between-Bearings Impeller Centrifugal Pumps

 ## General

-1.
 1. RELATED DOCUMENTS
    1. A.
-   1. Drawings, General and Special Provisions of the Contract, and Division 01 Specification Sections apply to this Section.
+   2. Drawings, General and Special Provisions of the Contract, and Division 01 Specification Sections apply to this Section.
 2.
 1. SUMMARY
    1. A.